Produced By: Urban Institute, , Washington, DC

 Author: Performing Arts Research Coalition

-Methodology (CPANDA) : Princeton Survey Research Associates conducted telephone surveys of 832 random households in the greater Austin area between October and December of 2002, according to procedures developed by the Urban Institute.
-The sampling frame included all active blocks of telephone numbers within the zip code areas starting with the digits 786 or 787.
+Methodology (CPANDA) : Princeton Survey Research Associates conducted telephone surveys of 897 random households in the Twin Cities metropolitan area between October 2002 and February 2003, according to procedures developed by the Urban Institute.
+The sampling frame included all active blocks of telephone numbers for Hennepin, Ramsey, Anoka, Carver, Dakota, Scott and Washington counties.

-Methodology : While a response rate of 41.5 percent is not inconsistent with other studies of this type, it raises questions of non-response bias.
-To investigate the potential for such bias, we compared the characteristics of the 832 respondents with known characteristics of the population.
+Methodology : While a response rate of 41 percent is not inconsistent with other studies of this type, it raises questions of non-response bias.
+To investigate the potential for such bias, we compared the characteristics of the 897 respondents with known characteristics of the population.
 Population estimates are based on the 2000 Census of Population and Housing.
-This comparison indicates that individuals aged 35-44 were overrepresented among the survey respondents, while blacks, Hispanic/Latinos, and individuals aged 18-24 and 65 and over were underrepresented.
+This comparison indicates that blacks, Asian/Pacific Islanders, and persons age 18-24 were underrepresented.
 Overall, however, there is considerable similarity between survey respondents and the population estimate on race, sex and age characteristics.

 Citation Requirement: Users of CPANDA data collections are requested to acknowledge these sources by means of bibliographic citations in the footnotes, endnotes or reference apparatus of publications.